"Doctor," Wyn said as she watched him step back from the console

 opened its mouth to reveal more teeth than any one creature ought to have.

-The last time he faced yetis they weren't real.
-They were a robotic creature
+The last time he faced Yeti they weren’t real.
+They were robotic

-created by one of the many megalomaniacs trying to take over the world.
+creatures created by one of the many megalomaniacs trying to take over

-This time he wasn't sure.
-Would he sink his sword into living flesh or
+the world.
+This time he wasn’t sure.
+Would he sink his sword into

 Either way, cutting off the head was a sure fire way to deal with them.